 4) Databases A-Z by name.
 Databases on this page showing a globe icon are from the free Web.

-Some College Success courses require students to do research on careers.
+Learning Frameworks courses require students to do research on careers.
 We have prepared a LibGuide about Careers and Jobs

-Watch the video below to understand the difference between the type of information found newspapers, magazines, journals, and books.
+Watch the video below to understand the difference between the type of information found in newspapers, magazines, journals, and books.